jesse99/score/README.md

 About score
 =============
-score is a general purpose discrete event simulator.
+score is a general purpose discrete event simulator written in rust.
 The key types are:
 * *Simulation* is responsible for coordinating the execution of the simulation.
 * *Component*s are used to define the structure of the simulation. *Active* components have a thread used to handle events.